mapcrafter/mapcrafter/docs/markers.rst

     mapcrafter_markers -c render.conf

-This program generates your defined marker groups to a ``markers-generated.js`` file in your output directory.
+This program generates your defined marker groups and writes them to a ``markers-generated.js`` file in your output directory.
 You do not need to worry about manually specified markers being overwritten.